Workplace Benefits

 • Menstrual products: Pads, tampons, menstrual underwear, menstrual pain relief, and more

-• Incontinence supplies: Pads, underwear, bed under pads, and more
+• Incontinence supplies: Pads, underwear, and more

 • Smoking cessation: Programs, products, and more